paulwarren/nzde/dict/S/README.md

 <b>1</b> <i>adj.</i> (Rural) of land that is subjected to summer rainfalls that promote pasture growth.

+## Summerhill stone

+ <i>n.</i> a type of coated concrete block in various colours formerly used in building construction/for cladding houses.
+[Jim writes : I seem to remember the phrase from as far back as the 1950s] (See cf. Temuka stone)

 ## sun glint

  <i>n.</i> the reflection of the sun off water [cf. 'sun strike' on a car windscreen, which can dazzle a driver.]